alphagov/whitehall/README.md

 ### Running tests locally

+The test suite relies on the presence of the [govuk-content-schemas](http://github.com/alphagov/govuk-content-schemas) repository.
+This should either be present at the same directory level as the Whitehall repository, or the location must be specified explicitly via the `GOVUK_CONTENT_SCHEMAS_PATH` environment variable.

-Two environment variables can be (optionally) set up, typically:
+Two other environment variables can also be (optionally) set up, typically:

     GOVUK_APP_DOMAIN=dev.gov.uk
     GOVUK_ASSET_ROOT=http://static.dev.gov.uk